mindbrix/delaunay.h/README.md

-# delaunay.h
-Single C header file Delaunay triangulator
+A single C header file Delaunay triangulator that implements an optimized version of the Bowyer-Watson algorithm - https://en.wikipedia.org/wiki/Bowyer–Watson_algorithm